joseph-carlson/joseph-carlson.github.io/content/projects/home-lab.md

 Make things.
 Break things.
 Fix things.
 Then find a new way to break them.

-Along the way, there are a points I would like to hit on my implementation.
+Along the way, there are a few points I would like to hit on my implementation.

-- Increase my home network security beyond the stock configuration from my ISP via OPNSense.
+- Increase my home network security beyond the stock configuration from my ISP via OpenVPN Wireguard Plugin.
-- Implement network-wide ad-blocking via PiHole.
+- Implement network-wide ad-blocking via Pi-Hole.
-- Allow me to remotely connect to my Windows Laptop from anywhere via Wireguard and RustDesk.
+- Allow me to remotely connect to my Windows laptop from anywhere via Wireguard and RustDesk.
 - Secure the network via 802.1x authentication on ports and a guest Wi-Fi network on an isolated VLAN.
 - Generate, aggregate, and analyze suspicious activity using various tools that will be mentioned later.